oberhamsi/ositestats/README.md

  * change the database directory in config.js

 All the pages you want tracked must contain this piece of JavaScript.
-You must change <URL TO SITESTATS> to the url where sitestats app is running.
+You must change <URL TO SITESTATS> to the url where sitestats app is running

     <script type="text/javascript">
       (function() {